3 Mistakes that Force Employees to Leave

 - low productivity and frequent cases of professional burnout

-You can also notice that your employees have grown more dependent over time, are unable to make even smallest decisions, and are slow at doing everyday tasks.
+You can also notice that your employees have grown more dependent over time.
+They can’t make even the smallest decisions and are slow at doing everyday tasks.

 A certain level of control is essential in managing employees.
 But it’s noticeable when the employer’s control goes overboard.

-While it is important to keep an eye on the performance of your employees to achieve certain goals, it is also crucial to give your employees some freedom in what they do.
+While it is important to keep an eye on the performance of your employees to achieve specific goals, it is also crucial to give your employees some freedom.

 If you stop micromanaging and support freedom of action, it will nurture creativity and productivity at the workplace.
 And, who knows, maybe it will inspire some creative ideas.